About Insight to Healthcare

 We welcome all applicants who meet the minimum eligibility criteria to apply.

 We will review all applications we receive and contact teacher references as needed to verify information on your application form.
-You will be contacted in late March to be made aware of the outcome of your application.
+You will be contacted by early March to be made aware of the outcome of your application.

 If you have any questions, you can contact Alice Long (Widening Participation Manager) via wp@sgul.a.uk.